samcartersmith/cds/docs/release/cds-packages.md

 1. Check with the team for any last minute additions/merges to the release.

-2. Announce a **CODE MERGE FREEZE** in #cds-engineering.
+2. Announce a **CODE MERGE FREEZE** in #guild-dx-ui-systems.
 This prevents PRs from being merged after generating the CHANGELOG, and keeps our semver aligned with what packages are released.

 3. Ensure you have the latest from master, then checkout a new branch with a branch name following the format `last-name/release-mm-dd-yyyy`.